 AMETHYST GROTTOES

-The Archbishop Chateau in Kroměříž had built and decorated at theend of the 17th century the Bishop of Olomouc, Karel von Lichtenstein-Castelcorn.
-Thanks to its significance and artistic qualities, the chateau is onthe UNESCO World Heritage List.
-However, no one had any idea that it hid atreasure in the form of hundreds of amethysts and other minerals, which decorate both grottos – artificial caves built at the end of the 17th century in the basement of the chateau.
+The Archbishop Chateau in Kroměříž was rebuild and decorated by the Bishop of Olomouc, Karel von Lichtenstein-Castelcorn, at the end of the 17th century.
+Thanks to its significance and artistic qualities, the chateau is on the UNESCO World Heritage List.
+However, no one had any idea that it hid a treasure in the form of hundreds of amethysts and other minerals, which decorate both grottos – artificial caves built at the end of the 17th century in the basement of the chateau.

 More about this unique discovery at www.ametystgrottoes.eu